-Decadent and sweet Lemon Bars that totally work on an anti-Candida diet.
-With a gluten-free crust and a soft, lemony filling, they are proof that being on a specialty diet does not equal boring or tasteless!
+Candida Diet Lemon Bars that are perfectly sweet with a buttery, gluten-free crust and lemony filling.
+These bars are proof that being on a specialty diet does not equal boring or tasteless!

 Making Healthy Food Taste Normal!